 It’s good for detoxing your body from the inside, so why not try it on the outside too?
 Pamper yourself with Dead Sea Activated Charcoal Soap, which is naturally moisturizing and contains 21 trace minerals plus shea butter and argan oil to nourish skin.

 Detoxifying Activated Charcoal Face Mask

 Give your face a fresh start with a detoxifying activated charcoal face mask.
-Swanson stocks all the ingredients you need to make one too.
-Start by mixing 1/2 teaspoon of activated charcoal powder with 2 teaspoon of turmeric, 2 teaspoons of raw honey, 1/2 teaspoon of extra virgin coconut oil, and just enough water to make it spreadable.
+Swanson stocks all the ingredients you need to make your own!
+Start by mixing 1/2 teaspoon of activated charcoal powder with two teaspoons of turmeric, two teaspoons of raw honey, 1/2 teaspoon of extra virgin coconut oil and just enough water to make it spreadable.